movementlabsxyz/movement-hack-temp/src/ch17-03-oo-design-patterns.md

-If we were to create an alternative implementation that didn’t use the state pattern, we might instead use `match` expressions in the methods on `Post` or even in the `main` code that checks the state of the post and changes behavior in those places.
+If we were to create an alternative implementation that didn’t use the state pattern, we might instead use `match` expressions in the methods on `Post` or even in the `main` code that check the state of the post and change behavior in those places.
 That would mean we would have to look in several places to understand all the implications of a post being in the published state!
 This would only increase the more states we added: each of those `match` expressions